ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 ## Usage

-The `amp-subscriptions` extension implements subscription-style access/paywall rules.
+The `amp-subscriptions` component implements subscription-style access/paywall rules.

-The solution comprises the following components:

-1. [**AMP Reader ID**][1]: provided by the AMP ecosystem, this is a unique identifier of the Reader as seen by AMP.
-2. [**Local service**][2]: provided by the Publisher to control and monitor access to documents.
-   1. [**Authorization endpoint**][3]: provided by the Publisher, returns the response that explains which part of a document the Reader can consume.
-   2. [**Login page**][4]: provided by the publisher, allows the Publisher to authenticate the Reader and connect their identity with AMP Reader ID.
-   3. [**Subscribe page**][5]: provided by the publisher, allows the Reader to purchase a subscription from the Publisher.
-   4. [**Pingback endpoint**][6]: provided by the Publisher, is used to send the “view” impression for a document.
-3. [**Vendor services**][7]: registered AMP extensions that cooperate with the main `amp-subscriptions` extension.
-4. [**Fallback entitlement**][8]: provided by the Publisher, determines what the Reader can see in the event that all services fail to respond to the calls made to the Authorization endpoints.
-5. [**Service score factors**][9]: provided by the Publisher, used if no service returns a valid entitlement to determine which service is used as the default service.
-6. [**Structured data markup**][10]: Schema.org page-level configuration, provided by the Publisher.
-7. [**Attributes**][11]: authored by the Publisher, defines which parts of a document are visible in which circumstances.
-8. [**Actions**][12]: fulfilled by a particular service to present the Reader with a specific experience.

-### Flow
+### How it works

-1. Google AMP Cache returns the document to the Reader with some sections obscured using [Attributes][11].
+1. The AMP Page is loaded in the AMP viewer with some sections obscured using [attributes][11].
 2. The AMP Runtime calls the [Authorization endpoint][3] of all configured services.
-   1. If all services fail to respond, the [Fallback Entitlement][8] will be used.
+   1. If all services fail to respond, the [fallback entitlement][8] will be used.
 3. The AMP Runtime uses the response to either hide or show different sections as defined by the [Attributes][11].
 4. After the document has been shown to the Reader, AMP Runtime calls the Pingback endpoint that can be used by the Publisher to update the countdown meter (number of free views used).
 5. The Publisher can place specific [Actions][12] in the AMP document in order to: